edsu/browsertricky/README.md

 # browsertricky

-This is a tiny example that I've used to make it a bit easier to run [browsertrix-crawler] without needing to remember the Docker incantation.
+This is a tiny script and directory structure I've used to make it a bit easier to run and manage [browsertrix-crawler] for archiving websites without needing to remember the Docker incantation.

+If you'd like to use it:

 ```
 $ git clone https://github.com/edsu/browsertricky.git